AGProjects/sylkrtc.js/README.md

 This client library can be used for creating Web applications with the following features:

-* Audio / Video calls
+* Audio and video sessions
-* Interoperability with SIP endpoints
+* Screen sharing
-* Multi-party video conferencing
+* Multi-party conferencing
+* SIP interoperability

 ## Building